If you dare enter the dark and mystical world of James Begg and bag tying, click on this series of 3 blockbuster videos

-As someone who has spent more than 30 years making and selling pipe bags to the worlds top solo pipers and pipe bands, I am often asked my opinion on piping products in general and in particular pipe bags.
+As someone who has spent nearly 40 years making and selling pipe bags to the worlds top solo pipers and pipe bands, I am often asked my opinion on piping products in general and in particular pipe bags.
 So as there seems to be a lot of mystery about it I thought I would try to explain a little bit about pipe bags firstly.
 As time goes on other subjects of piping interest can be tackled.

 In many bagpipes through out the world the bag used is traditionally the leather bag – perhaps sheepskin, cow hide, goat, possibly elk, or dog.
 The bag is made using the whole skin of the sheep or goat or part of the cow skin as it is a lot bigger with the head forefeet and hind quarters removed.
 In the Mediterranean area the skins are tied to create the bag but the highland bagpipe is cut from a pattern and sown by hand.